-Option offers 2 'minimalist' approach requiring the least intervention, resulting in a relatively small public space.
-The pedestrian lane and open space could each be achieved either This site. option could be achieved on either the 'Calibre Clothing' site or 'Roger David' site (refer Figure 3).
+Option 2 offers а 'minimalist' approach requiring the least intervention, resulting in a relatively small public The pedestrian space. lane and open space could each be achieved either site. on This option could be achieved on either the 'Calibre Clothing' site or 'Roger David' site (refer Figure 3).

-Option 3 provides a larger public space than Option 2, and one which would receive sunlight good particularly during the early afternoon when the space is likely to be most heavily used for outdoor eating or lunchhour relaxation.
-The space and lane could each be achieved on either site, or combination of the two, although placing both requirements on the 'Calibre Clothing' site would be major imposition on it, relative to its area, effectively requiring the whole site to be acquired.
+Option 3 provides a larger public space than Option 2, and one which would receive good sunlight particularly during the early afternoon when the space is likely to be most heavily used for outdoor eating or lunchhour relaxation.
+The space and lane could each be achieved on either site, or а combination of the two, although placing both requirements on the 'Calibre Clothing' site would be а major imposition on it, relative to its area, effectively requiring the whole site to be acquired.
 This option could be achieved on either the 'Calibre Clothing' site or 'Roger David' site (refer Figure 4).